gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 ```

 The `NETWORK_NAME` should be set to "mainnet" or "rinkeby".
 The gas price should be set in a way that your transaction is mined in a reasonable amount of time.
 Check out current gas prices on [ethgasstation](https://ethgasstation.info/).
-The `MASTER_SAFE` should be the safe address from the Gnosis-Safe created in the previous section.
+The `MASTER_SAFE` is the safe address from the Gnosis Safe created in the previous section.
 The `PK` should be the private key of your proposer account used as an owner in the Gnosis-Safe.
 Note that in our current setup the proposer account's private key is not handled safely, since it's available as an environment variable and in the command-line history.
 Hence, do not deposit more funds than some deployment ETH into this account.